S-ROLL/notebook.language/BASIC IELTS_29/Speaking/describe_sample.md

 Moreover, the job of a singer is too physically and mentally demanding for me.
 The long hours of practice and the pressure to maintain a public image are overwhelming ``ˌoʊvərˈwɛlmɪŋ``.
 The lack of privacy makes me feel particularly ``pərˈtɪkjʊlɚli`` challenging.

-In conclusion, while singing was a childhood dream, I have come to understand that it is not a suitable career choice for me due to my lack of natural talent, the demanding nature of the job, and the high level of stress involved.
+In conclusion, while singing was a childhood dream, I have come to understand that it's not a suitable career choice for me.